JeongMinIsBest/Team-Nature-Republic/README.md

 ## 👥 About TEAM Nature Republic
-**Team Nature Republic** is an interdisciplinary team formed organically around a shared interest in Natural Language Processing.
+**Team Nature Republic** is an interdisciplinary team formed by members with a shared interest in Natural Language Processing.

-By combining expertise from **Library & Information Science** and **Software Engineering (Computer Science)**, the team aimed to solve real-world onboarding challenges faced by new employees.
+The team brought together backgrounds in Library & Information Science and Software Engineering (Computer Science) to address the difficulties new employees face when searching for and understanding internal company information.

+By combining document understanding and information retrieval techniques, the team developed a chatbot that helps users find the information they need during onboarding and collaboration.

 ![최종본  KPMG_네이처리퍼블릭_BoardingPass_page-0003](https://github.com/user-attachments/assets/5928f819-b813-4213-8094-44c2c5fb1582)

-This project demonstrates how NLP techniques can be applied to real-world organizational problems, bridging document understanding, knowledge retrieval, and collaborative workflows.
 <br/>
 <br/>